MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/setup-app-key-vault.md

 ---
 # Setting up App Key Vaults for [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online

-In [!INCLUDE[prodshort](../developer/includes/prodshort.md)], the Azure Key Vault feature is available for all App Source apps.
+AppsSource apps for [prodshort](../developer/includes/prodshort.md)] can be developed to get secrets from Azure Keys Vaults.
+The app key feature is readily available for use on the service by all App Source apps.
 However, there are some onboarding tasks required.

 ## Create the Azure Key Vault with secrets